q8-intouch/Q8Query/readme.md

 - `Q8Query/User/1/orders/address`

 ### Available Params
-The following default parameters can be used for various respond modifications
+The following default parameters can be used for various respond modifications.
+Each parameter is parsed differently due to some security concerns.
+So, some of the followings will throw if the passed parameters doest match the exact required format while some will just ignore the illegal characters and continue with the parsing nonetheless
 - `filter`: the filter method can be used to filter the results either with direct comparison operators or related models comparisons.
     - Usage: expression (logical expression)*
         - expression: each expression is considered as a filter option.
 Mainly there are 2 types of tokens;